HubSpot (NYSE:HUBS) Releases Q3 2021 Earnings Guidance

-HubSpot (NYSE:HUBS) last announced its earnings results on Wednesday, August 4th.
-The software maker reported $0.43 earnings per share for the quarter, topping analysts’ consensus estimates of $0.32 by $0.11.
-HubSpot had a negative net margin of 7.98% and a negative return on equity of 7.35%.
-The business had revenue of $310.80 million during the quarter, compared to the consensus estimate of $296.01 million.
-During the same quarter last year, the firm earned $0.30 earnings per share.
-HubSpot’s quarterly revenue was up 52.7% on a year-over-year basis.
-Sell-side analysts expect that HubSpot will post -1.5 EPS for the current fiscal year.

-In related news, insider Yamini Rangan sold 2,106 shares of the business’s stock in a transaction dated Friday, July 2nd.
-The shares were sold at an average price of $592.00, for a total transaction of $1,246,752.00.
-Following the transaction, the insider now directly owns 47,123 shares in the company, valued at $27,896,816.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Brian Halligan sold 11,520 shares of the business’s stock in a transaction dated Tuesday, July 20th.
-The stock was sold at an average price of $555.13, for a total transaction of $6,395,097.60.
-Following the transaction, the chief executive officer now owns 662,873 shares in the company, valued at $367,980,688.49.
+In other news, insider Yamini Rangan sold 2,106 shares of HubSpot stock in a transaction dated Friday, July 2nd.
+The stock was sold at an average price of $592.00, for a total transaction of $1,246,752.00.
+Following the completion of the sale, the insider now owns 47,123 shares in the company, valued at approximately $27,896,816.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Kathryn Bueker sold 600 shares of HubSpot stock in a transaction dated Wednesday, July 7th.
+The shares were sold at an average price of $610.00, for a total value of $366,000.00.
+Following the sale, the chief financial officer now owns 38,148 shares of the company’s stock, valued at approximately $23,270,280.
 The disclosure for this sale can be found here.
-Insiders have sold 22,619 shares of company stock valued at $12,485,834 over the last quarter.
-Corporate insiders own 6.00% of the company’s stock.
+Insiders have sold a total of 22,619 shares of company stock valued at $12,485,834 in the last ninety days.
+Insiders own 6.00% of the company’s stock.

 About HubSpot